-Summit was held he November 19on 20 in Northampton, Massachusetts over 150 with participants.
+he Summit was held on November 19-20 in Northampton, Massachusetts with over 150 participants.
 Each of the ESC region states and territories were represented with representation varying from one to 23 participants per state.
 The Summit offered 46 presentations that encouraged open discussion and collaboration between both presenters and attendees.
 Highlights of the Summit are included below.

 The impacts of marijuana decriminalization on truck and bus drivers was a major issue that led to lively and engaging discussion.
 Panelists expressed interest in researching the effect of marijuana decriminalization on the rise of reported injuries among drivers.
 Dr. Nicholas Ward of the Center for Health and Safety Culture at Montana State University presented findings from a survey of CDL and non-CDL drivers.
 According to Dr. Ward, almost 30% of the CDL drivers surveyed indicated that in the previous 30 days they have driven for work within two hours of consuming cannabis (compared to 4% of Non-CDL drivers).
 The same survey found that 49% of CDL drivers indicated they would be willing to drive within two hours of consuming cannabis (compared to 12% of Non-CDL drivers), and 46% felt that their immediate supervisor would find this acceptable.
 Summit participants asked a variety of questions and expressed strong interest in a further survey with a larger sample so these findings could be compared between long haul versus short haul drivers, owner-operated versus large companies, etc. Further research is needed, including how driver behavior may change based on the freight they carry, and whether drivers are using cannabis recreationally or for medical reasons.
-Other speakers discussed the expanding number of states that are decriminalizing cannabis, as well as the ongoing efforts by law enforcement to address cannabis-impaired driving.
+Other speakers discussed the expanding number of states that are